The order system is in Dutch. Apologies for the inconvenience.

 the hunt, the moon and childbirth and therefore the protectress of women.

 Carbunculus was the Latin name for both rubies and garnets.
 Like all other valuable gemstones, the much beloved garnets were imitated in glass by the ancient Romans.
-Their proficience in imitation stones was remarkable and typical for Roman jewellery.
+Their proficience in imitating gemstones is remarkable and it made jewellery affordable for the great mass of the population.
 Glass was used for many purposes: windows, posh tableware and jewellery.
 One of many examples of glass bead jewellery can be found in the British musuem (image nr.
 2).

-This necklace consists of glass beads in a deep red wine colour and metal chain links, closed by a gilded S-hook.
+This necklace consists of glass beads in a deep red wine colour and gilded silver chain links, closed by a gilded S-hook.

 These necklaces are availabe in blue, green glass and red (see product below) beads.
 Glass beads were colored in order to imitate expensive gemstones such as lapis lazuli, emeralds and garnets.
-These glass beads were more affordable than real gemstones and have been found as archaeological finds in staggering quantities.
+These glass beads were more affordable than real gemstones and have been found as archaeological finds in great quantities, thus attesting to their popularity throughout the Roman Empire.
 The Romans perfected the production of glass and were the first culture to use it in tableware and windows.
 The last image is an archaeological example of the popular linked necklace type, now on display in the British Museum.

-This necklace consists of richly coloured glass beads and Designer Quality metal links.
-The clasp is gilded.
+This necklace consists of richly coloured glass beads and gilded silver links and clasp.